codefresh-io/cap-docs.codefresh.io/_docs/getting-started/concepts.md

 [Creating pipelines]({{site.baseurl}}/docs/pipelines/pipelines/)

 ## Project
 A project is a top-level entity in Codefresh for grouping related pipelines.
 Projects can group pipelines according to any criteria that is relevant to your enterprise.
-The criteria can be logical and based on teams, departments, or location for example, or funtional, and based on microservices in applications.
+The criteria can be logical and based on teams, departments, or location for example, or functional, and based on microservices in applications.
 Projects centralize viewing and configuration settings for the pipelines that belong to them:
 * Selecting  a pipeline shows the other pipelines in the same project
 * Access control and user-defined variables for the project are inherited by all the pipelines assigned to the project